Caroline S. Wagner

 Caroline S. Wagner (5 June 1955, Rhode Island) is an American academic and author specializing in public policy related to science, technology, and innovation.
-As of 2011, Wagner holds the endowed chair in international affairs named for Milton A. Wolf and Roslyn Z. Wolf at the John Glenn College of Public Affairs, The Ohio State University, Columbus, Ohio.
+She is a Professor at The Ohio State University, Columbus, Ohio.
+From 2011 until 2021, Wagner held the endowed chair in international affairs named for Milton A. Wolf and Roslyn Z. Wolf at the John Glenn College of Public Affairs, The Ohio State University, Columbus, Ohio.

 Education

 She earned her doctorate from the University of Amsterdam in Science and Technology Dynamics, under Dutch sociologist Loet Leydesdorff; a Master of Arts degree in Science, Technology and Public Policy from George Washington University; and a Bachelor of Arts from Trinity College, Washington, DC.

 Career

 In 2018, Wagner authored a book, The Collaborative Era in Science: Governing the Network, by Palgrave Publishers.

 This work follows an earlier book, The New Invisible College: Science for Development, Brookings Press, 2008.

-Other work has pointed out that international collaboration creates a conundrum for national governments because research is taking place at so many more places across the globe than was the case in the late 20th century.
-Governments should seek to scan and reintegrate knowledge in addition to investing in national or regional science and technology, according to Wagner.
+Other work has pointed out that international collaboration acts as a global network, operating beyond the nation-state.
+The global network creates a conundrum for national governments because research is taking place at so many more places across the globe than was the case in the late 20th century.
+Governments seek to scan and reintegrate knowledge in addition to investing in national or regional science and technology.
 National planners need to increase awareness of the international system of science and technology.
-For example, nations that have greater openness to international collaboration and the mobility of scientists tend to have a greater impact in science and technology.
+However, recent efforts to secure national research and protect research from being exploited for nefarious purposes is threatening the global system.

-At The RAND Corporation, Wagner was deputy to the director of the Science and Technology Policy Institute.
+At The RAND Corporation from 1993 until 2005, Wagner was deputy to the director of the Science and Technology Policy Institute.
 She has served on the staff of the US Congress, the Office of Technology Assessment, and the US Department of State.
 She was an advisor to the World Bank’s Knowledge Report and other projects, United Nations Millennium Development Project, the Organization for Economic Cooperation and Development, and several governments.
-An Elected Fellow of the American Association for the Advancement of Science and is an officer for Section X; she is an editor of the refereed journal Science & Public Policy published by Oxford University Press.
+An Elected Fellow of the American Association for the Advancement of Science and was an officer for Section X; she also served as an editor of the refereed journal Science & Public Policy published by Oxford University Press.
 Wagner received a Rockefeller Foundation grant to write The New Invisible College: Science for Development published by Brookings Institution Press in 2008.
 In 2015, Wagner was elected to the Council on Foreign Relations.
-She serves on the Board of Advisors for CRDF Global, and she is an advisor to the Global Knowledge Initiative.
+She serves on the Board of Advisors for CRDF Global.
 Wagner was a Fulbright Foundation distinguished visitor to Israel in 2006.